-- Personal devices are brought into the academy entirely at the risk of the owner and the decision to bring the device in to the school lies with the user (and their parents/carers) as does the liability for any loss or damage resulting from the use of the device in school. - The academy accepts no responsibility or liability in respect of lost, stolen or damaged devices while at academy or on activities organised or undertaken by the academy (the school recommends insurance is purchased to cover that device whilst out of the home). - The academy accepts no responsibility for any malfunction of a device due to changes made to the device while on the school network or whilst resolving any connectivity issues. - The academy recommends that the devices are made easily identifiable and have a protective case to help secure them as the devices are moved around the academy.
-Pass-codes or PINs should be set on personal devices to aid security. - The academy is not responsible for the day to day maintenance or upkeep of the users personal device such as the charging of any device, the installation of software updates or the resolution of hardware issues.
+- Personal devices commissioned onto the academy network are segregated effectively from school-owned systems. - Personal devices are brought into the academy entirely at the risk of the owner and the decision to bring the device in to the school lies with the user (and their parents/carers) as does the liability for any loss or damage resulting from the use of the device in the academy. - The academy accepts no responsibility or liability in respect of lost, stolen or damaged devices while at academy or on activities organised or undertaken by the academy (the academy recommends insurance is purchased to cover that device whilst out of the home) - The academy accepts no responsibility for any malfunction of a device due to changes made to the device while on the school network or whilst resolving any connectivity issues - The academy recommends that the devices are made easily identifiable and have a protective case to help secure them as the devices are moved around the school.
+Pass-codes or PINs should be set on personal devices to aid security

+The academy is not responsible for the day to day maintenance or upkeep of the users personal device such as the charging of any device, the installation of software updates or the resolution of hardware issues